notjames/jimconn-shell/projects/sandbox/bayo/README.md

 root.
 When not running `tw-chal` in a container, you're running as a non-priv- ileged user, more than likely.
 So, the still-existing file `success-rates.json` cannot be clobbered by you.
-You'll need to `sudo rm success-rates.json` first, and then run the above-mentioned command to fix thep problem.
+You'll need to `sudo rm success-rates.json` first, and then run the above-mentioned command to fix the problem.